 When I first started with Twitter I followed anyone who followed me.
 I figured I would just be cordial and automatically return the favor and follow back.

-To try and prevent the spread of twitter-bots and SPAMers, Twitter established a limit where an account may not Follow more than 2,000 people until that account has 2,000 Followers.
-Thus, I could not follow more people back until I reached that 2,000-followers mark myself.
+To try and prevent the spread of twitter-bots and SPAMers, Twitter established a limit where an account may not Follow more than 2,000 people until that account itself has 2,000 Followers.
+Thus, I could not follow more people back until I reached that 2,000-followers mark.
 I realized I had to get picky about who I followed.

-I thought my tips on whom I choose to follow might be useful for others and be helpful in weeding out those annoying bots and spammers.
-Trust me, they don’t “know who they are” because many aren’t real tweeple.)
+Even though this post was originally written over 4 years ago (this inserted comment is from September 10, 2014) my tips on whom I choose to follow are still applicable and might be useful for others.
+The might also be helpful in weeding out those annoying bots and spammers.
+Trust me, they don’t “know who they are” because many aren’t real tweeple.

-Anyway, here’s a list of my standard filters on whom I will NOT follow back (and, if I do accidentally I’ll fix it):
+Anyway, here’s a list of my standard filters on whom I will NOT follow back and, if I do so accidentally I’ll fix it by using @manageflitter:

 - There’s no profile pic.
 It’s like they’re giving us egg in our face.
-In the previous Twitter version it was like they were giving us the “bird.”
+In a previous Twitter version it was like they were giving us the “bird.”